True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Methods

 \subsection{Model architecture}

-To enable zero-shot reconstruction of novel DS, here we develop a specific mixture-of-experts (MoE) architecture that can be pretrained across many diverse DS (Fig. \ref{fig:training_data}), with different \textit{experts} possibly specializing in different dynamical regimes.
-As a base model for the experts, we leverage a recent parameter-friendly RNN designed to yield topologically parsimonious and interpretable representations of DS it is being trained on, the \textit{Almost-Linear RNN} (AL-RNN; \cite{brenner_almost_2024}):
+To enable zero-shot reconstruction of novel DS, we develop a specific mixture-of-experts (MoE) architecture that can be pretrained across many diverse DS (Fig. \ref{fig:training_data}), with different \textit{experts} possibly specializing in different dynamical regimes.
+As a SOTA DSR base model for the experts, we leverage a recent parameter-friendly RNN, which allows for highly efficient DSR training and is designed to yield topologically parsimonious and interpretable representations of DS it is being trained on, the \textit{Almost-Linear RNN} (AL-RNN; \cite{brenner_almost_2024}):

 The model describes the evolution of an $M$-dimensional latent process $\bm{z}_{t} \in \mathbb{R}^M$, with linear self-connections $\bm{A} \in \text{diag}(\mathbb{R}^M)$, weight matrix $\bm{W} \in \mathbb{R}^{M \times M}$, bias term $\bm{h} \in \mathbb{R}^{M}$, and $\Phi^*(\bm{z}_{t})$ defined as